 As a non- stock holding authority, we deliver homes and housing services with the support of a range of partners.
 This strategy provides a framework for everyone involved in Rushmoor's housing; housing providers, charities, private developers, investors, regulators, private landlords neighbouring local authorities and of course our residents and local councillors.

-We will update the strategy each year, reporting progress to Members and publishing an update document on our website.
+We will update the strategy every six monthsr, reporting progress to councillors and publishing an updated document on our website.

 www.rushmoor.gov.uk